SBIMB/ica-elwazi/README.md

 The major difference comes with the pipeline parameters being specified in the **startAnalysis** process.
 For BAM/CRAM file input, the parameter "enable_map_align" needs to be false, since realignment is not required when using BAM/CRAM as input.
 Since this parameter is false, there are other parameters that necessarily become false as well.

+When using the T2T (or chm13) reference, it is important to set the parameter `repeat_genotype_enable` to _false_.
+Furthermore, the T2T (or chm13) reference cannot be used directly with the AGenDA data, since the CRAM files from this data was created from the hg38 reference.
+To get around this, we need to specify the CRAM reference and the T2T reference in command for running the germline whole genome sequence pipeline.

 The entire workflow for BAM input can be found over [here](nextflow_workflows/bam_input_dragen_ica_workflow/main.nf), and for CRAM input over [here](nextflow_workflows/cram_input_dragen_ica_workflow/main.nf).

 ## DRAGEN ICA Workflow for Joint Genotyping